 Then wait for the CLI to install the dependencies, open the project with VSCode.
 Here, I recommend installing rust-analyzer

-, but I assume you should have already been advised to install it while learning Rust.
+, but I guess it should have been recommended for learning Rust long ago.
 Our project directory looks like this:

 The src

-folder contains the frontend project content and the src-tauri
+directory contains the frontend project content, and src-tauri

 Build the Page#